The European Environmental Bureau

 Overview

-The European Environmental Bureau (EEB) is the largest network of environmental citizens’ organisations in Europe, comprising over 190,190 members across 141 countries.
+The European Environmental Bureau (EEB) is the largest network of environmental citizens’ organisations in Europe, comprising over 190 members across 41 countries.
 It works at EU, regional, and global levels on climate, biodiversity, pollution, agriculture, and governance, including through institutions such as the United Nations and OECD.

-The ERF’s first grant supported EEB’s Defending Wolves and Nature Laws project, focused on promoting coexistence and resisting the downgrading of wolf protections.
-In response to growing political pressure, the ERF has now awarded a second grant to help EEB and partnering NGOs WWF EU, ClientEarth and BirdLife EU to launch the Hands Off Nature campaign.
+The ERF’s first grant supports EEB’s Defending Wolves and Nature Laws project, which is focused on promoting coexistence and resisting the downgrading of wolf protections.
+ERF has also given EEB a second grant helping them and partnering NGOs WWF, ClientEarth and BirdLife, launch the Hands-Off Nature campaign.
+The campaign aims to defend the Habitats Directive and related nature laws from broader legislative weakening and to push back against the shrinking space for civil society.